805603/The-Integrative-Cognitive-Architecture-ICA-V1.a/ICA-V1a-Specification.md

 ICA assumes:
 - A system interacts with an environment producing o_t, a_t, x_t.
 - Uncertainty is measurable through internal signals.
-- Operators act on internal representations, not raw sensory data.
+- Operators act on internal representations.
-- Stability = bounded divergence of internal states over time.
+- Stability = bounded divergence of internal states.
 - The system optimizes a unified objective under a coherence constraint.

 ---